oxigraph/oxigraph/cli/README.md

 You need to have [a recent stable version of Rust and Cargo installed](https://www.rust-lang.org/tools/install).

-To download, build and install the latest released version run `cargo install oxigraph_server`.
+To download, build and install the latest released version run `cargo install oxigraph-cli`.
 There is no need to clone the git repository.

-To compile the server from source, clone this git repository including its submodules (`git clone --recursive https://github.com/oxigraph/oxigraph.git`), and execute `cargo build --release` in the `server` directory to compile the full server after having downloaded its dependencies.
+To compile the command line tool from source, clone this git repository including its submodules (`git clone --recursive https://github.com/oxigraph/oxigraph.git`), and execute `cargo build --release` in the `cli` directory to compile the full binary after having downloaded its dependencies.
-It will create a fat binary in `target/release/oxigraph_server`.
+It will create a fat binary in `target/release/oxigraph`.

 ## Usage

-Run `oxigraph_server serve --location my_data_storage_directory` to start the server where `my_data_storage_directory` is the directory where you want Oxigraph data to be stored.
+Run `oxigraph serve --location my_data_storage_directory` to start the server where `my_data_storage_directory` is the directory where you want Oxigraph data to be stored.
 It listens by default on `localhost:7878`.

 The server provides an HTML UI, based on [YASGUI](https://yasgui.triply.cc), with a form to execute SPARQL requests.